imandolatkia/Android-Animated-Theme-Manager/README.md

 the second argument is the view that animation starts from the center of it.

-# how to use in multi fragments app?
+# How to use in multi fragments app?
 repeat all previous 5 steps, and then: